University of California, Irvine: Mesa Court

-East Campus Student Housing

-American Campus Communities

-For continuing and transfer students, apartments in East Campus have been privately managed and constructed in phases by a partnership with American Campus Communities since 2004 through a ground lease to Collegiate Housing Foundation as a non-profit owner.
-The first phase of apartments, Vista del Campo, was completed in 2004 and houses 1,488 students in 488 units.
-The second phase, Vista del Campo Norte, consists of 1,564 beds distributed across 545 units and began operation in 2006.
-The third phase, Puerta del Sol and Camino del Sol, finished construction in 2010, adding 2,111 spaces, combined, in two separate townhome communities.
-This phase of construction also added an 1,822 stall parking garage, located adjacent to the Anteater Recreation Center.
-The most recent phase, was completed in two stages: In 2019, the completion of Plaza Verde added 1,441 beds, and Plaza Verde II finished in 2023 to provide accommodations for another 1,077 students.
-These two complexes share a community center and 543-stall parking structure.

-Arroyo Vista

-Additional on-campus housing for undergraduates under the age of 25 in East Campus comes in the form of a community of 42 academic theme, fraternity, and sorority chapter houses.
-Over two-thirds of the houses are Academic Theme Houses, which are sponsored by academic programs and group together students of similar areas of study.
-The rest are available for occupation through Greek life organizations.

 Graduate Housing

 Full-time graduate students are guaranteed on-campus housing for the duration of a determined "normal time to degree" for their program, and as long as they maintain good academic standing.
 They are accommodated in either the Palo Verde, Verano Place, Campus Village, or ACC apartments.

 Verano Place

 The Verano Place apartments first began housing graduate students in 1966, not long after the founding of the university.
 Subsequent development has supplemented the original residence halls with higher-density housing for a predominantly medical, law, and graduate student population of about 2,095.

 In summer of 2022, the Verano 8 Graduate Student Housing Community was completed, adding 1,055 beds across five seven-story buildings to help alleviate the demand of a growing graduate population.
 Included in the housing community is a community center and an 853-stall parking garage.